Pforam/Space-Exploration-Site/README.md

 # Space-Exploration-Site
-Created a mini navigation site on the lines space exploration.
+Created a mini navigation/information site on the lines space exploration.